songmeric/jekyll-serif-theme/_team/quantLead.md

 layout: team
 ---

 - Was awarded BSc.
-Mathematics First Class Honors at Trinity College, Cambridge.
+Mathematics at Trinity College, Cambridge.
 - 10+ years of experience in teaching IB / A Levels / University Mathematics